Case studies in the charities sector has been saved

 UK arm of international charity aiming to impact poverty and its causes

 Within the humanitarian NGO sector in the UK, the charity is ‘middle of the range’, both in terms of size and influence.
 As a result, they are currently being squeezed out by the ‘Big Players’ and the niche charities.
-To address this, they have set their overarching goal to grow income, influence and impact through being more innovative and engaging and have produced a five year Strategic Plan for FY11-15 to support this.
+To address this, they have set their overarching goal to grow income, influence and impact through being more innovative and engaging and have produced a five year Strategic Plan to support this.
 The charity needed support from Deloitte to develop the plan further by effectively managing the detailed planning of activities and financials to produce the Three Year Business Plan.

 Deloitte provided analytical and technical expertise to ensure the Three Year Business Plan was based on sound analysis and provided the required detail.
 We engaged heavily with the Executive Board and the business in order to manage the Business Plan completion to expectations.